FANUC Robot Training

 - Create, set up, and execute MACROs

 - Configure, monitor, force, and simulate input and output signals

 - Perform standard backup, and restore programs and files

-Registered students will be provided with on-line modules two weeks prior to the training.
+Registered students will be provided with on-line modules at least one week prior to the training.
 Hands-on 32-hour training will consist of 24 laboratory exercises.
 In addition to lab exercises, a pre-test and post-test are used to measure mastery of objectives.
 Upon successful completion of the course, participants will receive the FANUC Robotics CERT I industry credential.

 - Online modules followed by four days in-person

 - January 7-10, 2019; March 25-28, 2019; May 20-23, 2019

 - Room 029 Aeronautics and Technology Building, Kent State University, Kent, Ohio